Terms and conditions Business – January 1, 2024

 The client’s use of our advice

-Our advice is only to the client and may not be used for any other purpose without our express prior consent.
-Unless otherwise agreed, we are only responsible to the client for the advice.
+Our advice is only for the client and may not be used for any other purpose with-out our express prior consent.
+Unless oth-erwise agreed, we are only responsible to the client for the advice.

-The client is granted the necessary rights to use the specific written material that we have pre-pared for the client’s case, while we retain intellectual property rights, including copyrights, to this of us produced material in general.
+The client is granted the necessary rights to use the specific written material we have prepared for the client’s case, while we retain intellectual property rights, including copyrights, to the produced material in general.

 Storage of files